AlexanderReiswich/pragma-css/docs/guide/layout.md

 The `.page-container` class literally acts as a container around the entire page.
 It should be applied to the root element of your HTML.

-The main purpose of this class relates to the grid system.
-It ensures that no horizontal scroll-bar pops up due to the use of negative margins.
+This class has no obvious visual effect; It's main purpose relates to the grid system and pull-classes.
+It ensures that no undesired horizontal scroll-bar appears due to the use of negative margins.

 <br>